-The assessments will be reported on the following scale:
+The assessments will be reported using the following proficiency levels:

 Provincial Graduation Assessments

 Emerging Developing Proficient Extending

 The student demonstrates an initial understanding of the concepts and competencies relevant to the expected learning.
 The student demonstrates a partial understanding of the concepts and competencies relevant to the expected learning.
 The student demonstrates a complete understanding of the concepts and competencies relevant to the expected learning.
 The student demonstrates a sophisticated understanding of the concepts and competencies relevant to the expected learning.